akshitagupta15june/TweetForgeit/README.md

 # TweetForgeit: AI-Powered Twitter Content Creator

-TweetForgeit is a Python script designed to enhance your Twitter experience by automating the generation and posting of tweets.
+TweetForgeit is a Python project designed to enhance your Twitter experience by automating the generation and posting of tweets.
 Leveraging the power of OpenAI's GPT-3 and Tweepy, this project showcases the seamless integration of natural language generation with the Twitter API for creative and engaging content creation.

 ## Overview